-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, please provide any references.

 Does your State have data on the number of hours spent by women and by men on functions in the home or in care for family members, including children and the elderly?